 Overseas winemakers, increasingly attracted by the rapidly growing Chinese wine market, are hosting a range of promotions and wine-tasting events.
+"China is one of our most impor-

 "China is one of our most important target markets.
 We had hoped more Chinese consumers know and take to our wines through this expo, and actually we have already found some new clients," said Zakkie Bester, chief executive officer of the Riebeek Cellars, a famed wine producer in South Africa.